 First off, are you recalcitrant and brainy?
 Love words?
 Hyper-competitive?
 Not above a little larceny?
 Then you'll definitely love One Up! — it's fast, quick, hard as hell and makes a virtue of a vice that's also incredibly addictive: taking things that don't belong to you.
 So use the intellectual soup you've got in the kitchen, so-to-speak, to snatch other people's words with impunity – and find out oh what fun it is to win.

-The assignment is easy: have fun driving your vintage automobile 1,000 miles through scenic New England, New Jersey, and Pennsylvania visiting en route each of the 8 most prestigious and gorgeous universities on the planet.
+The assignment was easy: have fun driving your vintage automobile 1,000 miles through scenic New England, New Jersey, and Pennsylvania visiting en route each of the 8 most prestigious and gorgeous universities on the planet.
 You'll have a blast meeting up with classmates and fellow aficionados, talking shop, enjoying incredible amenities, savoring great foo… wait a sec, the point is not to have fun, it's to win the rally, of course.
 Not only win, but totally beat everyone else.
 And owning the rarest and most expensive machine wouldn't hurt either.
 All the while being fake self-deprecating and charming.
 Haven't you learned anything at all since the day you graduated?

 Sign up now and get first dibs on the latest and the greatest.
 We'll only contact you when it's totally worth your while, and promise not to spam you to death with irrelevant crap.
 Ever.